poshithNandyala/my-inv-app-releases/README.md

 # Desire Overlay System

+> A high-performance, completely invisible Windows overlay that allows you to securely monitor video streams directly on your desktop without appearing in screen shares or disrupting your workflow.

 Welcome to the official release repository for **Desire**, a high-end, stealth overlay application.

 > 📥 **[CLICK HERE TO DOWNLOAD THE LATEST RELEASE](https://github.com/poshithNandyala/my-inv-app-releases/releases/latest)**